-“beloved community is formed not by eradication of difference but by its affirmation by each of us claiming the identities and cultural legacies that shape who we are and how we live in the world”
+“Beloved community is formed not by eradication of difference but by its affirmation by each of us claiming the identities and cultural legacies that shape who we are and how we live in the world.”

 FUSE